Bedikat Chametz -

 Search for Chametz

-On Erev Pesach, the night before the Passover Seder, a final search for chametz is made.
-This is called (bedikat chametz), performed by candlelight just after nightfall.
-There is a custom that ten pieces of chametz are "hidden" in the rooms to be searched.
+On the night before Passover, a final "ceremonial search" for chametz is performed by candlelight by the entire family.
+This search is called bedikat chametz (בְּדִיקַת חָמֵץ) and there is an old custom that ten pieces of chametz are to be "hidden" in the rooms before they are searched.
 If you hide ten and you (or your children) find only nine, just keep searching!
 The ten pieces remind us of the ten plagues.
-A feather and a spoon are often used to sweep up the hidden chametz, which will then be burned with the other chametz the following morning.
+A feather and a spoon are often used to sweep up the last crumbs of bread, which will then be burned with the other chametz the following morning.

-Before the search is started, the following blessing is recited:
+Before the search is started, the following Hebrew blessing is recited:

 Bedikat Chametz